Specialty Program 2020 | Wound Fundamentals | 20181 | Fall

 - Hands-on Workshop: Following the online phase, participants attend a workshop that includes additional lectures, demonstrations and hands-on skill development.
 Registrants employed by a co-sponsoring agency attend the workshop at the location and on the dates designated by the Agency Coordinator.

-IMPORTANT UPDATE: Due to concerns regarding the COVID-19 Virus, UWCNE will not be offering a UWCNE workshop.
-Some partners will accept non-affiliated students.
-To learn more about this option, please complete this survey: Non-affiliation Survey.
+IMPORTANT UPDATE: Due to concerns regarding the COVID-19 Virus, UWCNE will be offering a virtual workshop.

 |Location||Date and Time|